EliteOneTube/diavgeia_notifier/README.md

 2. Install the dependencies by running the following command: `npm install`
 3. Please install [PM2](https://pm2.keymetrics.io/) globally as it is used to run the application in the background.
 4. Run the application with the following command: `npm run start`
+5. Live logs can be seen with the following command: `pm2 logs diavgeia_notifier`
+6. If you want to stop the application run the following command: `pm2 kill`